dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-programmatically-print-xps-files.md

 4. Call the method, specifying a job name, the file to be printed, and a <xref:System.Boolean> flag indicating whether or not the printer is an XPSDrv printer.

 The example below shows how to batch print all XPS files in a directory.
-Although the application prompts the user to specify the directory, the three-parameter <xref:System.Printing.PrintQueue.AddJob%28System.String%2CSystem.String%2CSystem.Boolean%29> method does not require a [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)].
+Although the application prompts the user to specify the directory, the three-parameter <xref:System.Printing.PrintQueue.AddJob%28System.String%2CSystem.String%2CSystem.Boolean%29> method does not require a user interface (UI).
 It can be used in any code path where you have an XPS file name and path that you can pass to it.

 The three-parameter <xref:System.Printing.PrintQueue.AddJob%28System.String%2CSystem.String%2CSystem.Boolean%29> overload of <xref:System.Printing.PrintQueue.AddJob%2A> must run in a single thread apartment whenever the <xref:System.Boolean> parameter is `false`, which it must be when a non-XPSDrv printer is being used.
 However, the default apartment state for .NET is multiple thread.
 This default must be reversed since the example assumes a non-XPSDrv printer.